debops/debops/docs/ansible/roles/debops.postgresql_server/defaults-detailed.rst

 desired PostgreSQL version and move the database to it.

-You might also need to set similar set of variables for the debops.postgresql_ role to keep both of the roles in sync.
+You might also need to set similar set of variables for the :ref:`debops.postgresql` role to keep both of the roles in sync.
 Refer to its documentation for details.

 .. _postgresql_server__ref_hba: